 Listen: When you only have a minute, I don’t mince words.

 With only thirty seconds, there’s no time to be florid.
 I spent my words sparingly, referring to the depth and breadth of courses available through the (then College’s) division of Graduate and Continuing Education.
 As I wrote I read the ads and timed myself to make sure they fit the time frame.
 I capped it off with a punchy tagline designed to stay with the listener.

 Your message, carefully crafted, with a dash of humor where appropriate, and content that gets to the heart of the matter.

 It was the 75th anniversary of the dental center.
 We needed a little pomp and circumstance, and an upbeat, positive tone with lots of smiles (it was a dental center, after all).
 The director had a great sense of humor, which helped.

 I listen carefully as you tell me about your business, reduce it down to its delicious essence, and make sure you don’t sound like everyone else.

 Sometimes inspiration arrives quickly.
 Envisioning a pregnant belly brought to mind a globe.
-Thinking about how that “world” was shared became a headline, which the client repurposed as a tagline for several years after the MBTA billboards ran.
+Thinking about how that “world” was shared became a headline, which the client repurposed as a tagline for several years after this MBTA billboard ran.

-I begin with extensive research and interviewing, and then brainstorm with talented designers to create concepts.
+I begin with extensive research and interviews and then brainstorm with talented designers to create concepts.
 Copy flows from there, with room for edits and final proofing.